esphome/esphome-docs/components/sensor/a01nyub.rst

 with ESPHome to measure distances.
 This sensor can measure ranges between 28 centimeters and 750 centimeters with a resolution of 1 milimeter.

-Since this sensor reads multiple times per second, filtering is highly recommended.
+Since this sensor reads multiple times per second, :ref:`sensor-filters` are highly recommended.

+To use the sensor, first set up an :ref:`uart` with a baud rate of 9600 and connect the sensor to the specified pin.

 .. figure:: images/a01nyub-full.jpg
     :align: center